 The first book, Philosophy for Teens, raises questions about the big ideas of life under the four categories of beauty, truth, justice, and God.
 More Philosophy for Teens moves on to questions about reality and knowledge under the categories of the self, knowledge, the universe, and God.
 It also introduces common logical fallacies.

 The books are ideal for group classes where students can discuss, role play, and be stimulated by the questions and ideas of others.
 However, if that isn’t possible, a student working independently would still gain much by reading through the lessons, writing responses to the appropriate assignments, and discussing other questions with a parent or teacher.

 The authors describe their use of the courses with once-a-week, two-hour block classes.
 They generally require students to have read the chapter in advance of the class.
-In a class period, they introduce the central question of the chapter, have students do a dramatic reading of the opening dialogue that has two people on opposite sides of the philosophical question, have students write answers to the set of questions that follows the dialogue, discuss highlights from the chapter, write brief dialogues in small groups—sort of like continuing the discussion via dialogue, and conclude by sharing and commenting upon the newly written dialogues with the class.
+In a class period, they introduce the central question of the chapter and have students do a dramatic reading of the opening dialogue that has two people on opposite sides of the philosophical question.
+Then they have students write answers to the set of questions that follows the dialogue, discuss highlights from the chapter, and write brief dialogues in small groups (sort of like continuing the discussion via dialogue).
+They conclude by a session by sharing and commenting upon the newly written dialogues with the class.
 With a shorter time period, they omit the construction of new dialogues.